damonbauer/npm-build-boilerplate/README.md

 * Now, copy any tasks you want from the `"scripts"` object into your `package.json` `"scripts"` object.
 * Finally, run `npm install` to install all of the dependencies into your project.

 You're ready to go!
 Run any task by typing `npm run task` (where "task" is the name of the task in the `"scripts"` object).
-The most useful task for rapid development is `watch:all`.
+The most useful task for rapid development is `watch`.
 It will start a new server, open up a browser and watch for any SCSS or JS changes in the `src` directory; once it compiles those changes, the browser will automatically inject the changed file(s)!

 ## List of available tasks
 ### `clean`